auth0/auth0.js/README.md

 ## Documentation

-For a complete reference and examples please check our [docs](https://auth0.com/docs/libraries/auth0js) and our [Migration Guide](https://auth0.com/docs/libraries/auth0js/v8/migration-guide) if you need help to migrate from v7.
+For a complete reference and examples please check our [docs](https://auth0.com/docs/libraries/auth0js).

+## Migration

+If you need help migrating to v9, please refer to the [v9 Migration Guide](https://auth0.com/docs/libraries/auth0js/v9/migration-guide).

+If you need help migrating to v8, please refer to the [v8 Migration Guide](https://auth0.com/docs/libraries/auth0js/v8/migration-guide).

 ## Develop